What is the cost of medical insurance for parents in the UAE?

 Working out what you should be paying for UAE health insurance

 In order to know whether you’re paying too much or too little for the coverage you have means knowing the market.
 As individual consumers, the most common tools you have are online comparison websites or independent insurance brokers that can produce tables for you to check out what’s on offer.
-Pacific Prime Dubai prides itself on having a user friendly comparison tool, as well as knowledgeable and expert staff that will put you at the centre of any decision regarding your insurance coverage, whether you’re looking for medical insurance for parents within the UAE or in other countries.
+Pacific Prime Dubai prides itself on having a user-friendly medical insurance comparison tool, as well as knowledgeable and expert staff that will put you at the centre of any decision regarding your insurance coverage, whether you’re looking for medical insurance for parents within the UAE or in other countries.

 As well as that, our marketing team prepares a range of insightful industry reports that are aimed at empowering you with the sort of insider knowledge that can help you make better decisions about your health insurance in the future.
 In particular, our Cost of International Health Insurance Report is available to you free of charge and provides a comparison of the average cost of international coverage for both individuals and families, in 100 locations around the world.